18 Jul 2010

 A VHS Collection: Part Three

-This series has been submitted by Dale Lloyd, the man behind the popular Twitter movie quiz @VivaVHS.
+This series has been submitted by Dale Lloyd, aka @VivaVHS.

 Next up is my Embassy collection.
 This one is very small in terms of quantity, but there weren't that many released and I have found them to be the hardest to find.These are (along with EMI and CIC) probably my favourite video tapes to collect.
 I put that down to the fact that they look professional, and that the sides of the tapes are clean and crisp and look great when put together on the shelf.